mweel1/usa_high_level/grants/personal-profile/v2/index.md

 ## Incoming Deliveries

 Any deliveries designated to you will be stored along with the updated tracking information.

 ## College Degrees

-All college degrees will be added to your personal profile by licensed .colleges.
+All college degrees will be added to your personal profile by licensed .colleges

 # Technical Requirements

-- All personal profile servers must protect from key attacks.
+- All personal profile servers must protect from key attacks, by handshaking with the domain.
 - When logging in they can only login from the device they are using.
-- All applications that use personal servers must register their domain with the licensing service, where a public key will be provided to interact with personal servers.
+- All applications that use personal servers must register their domain with the licensing service, where a client ID  will be provided to interact with personal servers.
 - All tokens that access the personal profile must be stored securely in the operating system.
-- All applications attached to your personal profile can be viewed were access can be revoked.
+- All applications attached to your personal profile can be viewed were access can be revoked (if applicable).
-- We must define when a pin will be needed vs. just a normal acknowledgement for each request type.
+- Every request that is made to the personal profile for confirmation can define various authorization mechanism.

 # Untied States Post Office